acascajo/acascajo.github.io/RESUME.md

 | [LinkedIn.com](https://www.linkedin.com/in/albertocascajosofteng/)

 ## About me
-received the PhD degree in Computer Science and Technology at the Carlos III University of Madrid in 2021.
+I received the PhD degree in Computer Science and Technology at the Carlos III University of Madrid in 2021.
 He completed a Bachelor's Degree in Computer Science and a Master's Degree in Computer Science and Technology at the same university, being part of the ARCOS research group since 2013.

-Initially, his research was focused on the development of railway construction simulators.
-Since 2017, his research interest includes High-Performance Computing (HPC), code optimization, monitoring and scheduling at a node and application levels.
-He has authored eight papers published in scientific journals, and more than twenty in national and international conferences.
-He has also participated in twenty different researching projects (including national and international) and has been IP in one internal researching project at UC3M.
+Initially, my research was focused on the development of railway construction simulators.
+Since 2017, this research interest includes High Performance Computing (HPC), Quantum Computing (QC), Hybrid HPC-QC, code optimization, monitoring and scheduling at a node and application levels.
+I am the author of eight papers published in scientific journals, and more than twenty in national and international conferences.
+I have also participated in twenty different researching projects (including national and international) and have been IP in one internal researching project at UC3M.

 ## Work Experience